rcardin/http4s-tutorial/README.md

 }
 ```

-The definition of the route continues extracting the rest of information of the provided URI.
-If the
-path is absolute, we use the `Root` object, which simply consumes the leading `'/'` character at the
-beginning of the path.
+The definition of the route continues extracting the rest of the information of the provided URI.
+If the path is absolute, we use the `Root` object, which simply consumes the leading `'/'` character at the beginning of the path.

 Each part of the remaining `Path` is read using a specific extractor.
-We use the `/` extractor to
-pattern match each piece of the path.
+We use the `/` extractor to pattern match each piece of the path.
 In this case, we match pure a `String`, that is `movie`.
-However, we will see in a minute that is possible to pattern match also directly in a variable.
+However, we will see in a minute that it is possible to pattern match also directly in a variable.

 ### Handling Query Parameters

 The route we are matching contains a query parameter.
-We can introduce the match of query parameters
-using the `:?` extractor.
-Even though there are many ways of extracting query params, the library
-sponsors the use of _matchers_.
-In detail, extending the `abstract class QueryParamDecoderMatcher`,
-we can extract directly into a variable a given parameters:
+We can introduce the match of query parameters using the `:?` extractor.
+Even though there are many ways of extracting query params, the library sponsors the use of _matchers_.
+In detail, extending the `abstract class QueryParamDecoderMatcher`, we can pull directly into a variable given parameters:

 ```scala
 object DirectorQueryParamMatcher extends QueryParamDecoderMatcher[String]("director")
 ```

 As we can see, the `QueryParamDecoderMatcher` requires the name of the parameter and its type.
-Then,
-The library  provides the value of the parameter directly in the specified variable, which in our
-example is called `director`.
+Then, the library provides the parameter's value directly in the specified variable, which in our example is called `director`.

-If we have to handle more than one query parameter, we can use the `+&` extractor, as we did in our
+If we have to handle more than one query parameter, we can use the `+&` extractor, as we did in our example.
-example.

 It's possible to manage also optional query parameters.
-In this case, we have to change the base
-class of our matcher, using the `OptionalQueryParamDecoderMatcher`:
+In this case, we have to change the base class of our matcher, using the `OptionalQueryParamDecoderMatcher`:

 ```scala
 object YearQueryParamMatcher extends OptionalQueryParamDecoderMatcher[Year]("year")
 ```

-Considering that the `OptionalQueryParamDecoderMatcher` class matches against optional parameters,
-it's straightforward that the `year` variable will have the type `Option[Year]`.
+Considering that the `OptionalQueryParamDecoderMatcher` class matches against optional parameters, it's straightforward that the `year` variable will have the type `Option[Year]`.

-Moreover, every matcher uses an instance of the class `QueryParamDecoder[T]` to decode its query
-parameter.
-The DSL provides the decoders for basic types, such as `String`, numbers, and so on.
-However, we want to decode our `"year"` query parameters directly as an instance of the
+Moreover, every matcher uses an instance of the class `QueryParamDecoder[T]` to decode its query parameter.
+The DSL provides the decoders for basic types, such as `String`, numbers, etc. However, we want to interpret our `"year"` query parameters directly as an instance of the `java.time.Year` class.
-`java.time.Year` class.

-To do so, starting from a `QueryParamDecoder[Int]`, we can map the decoded result in everything we
-need, i.e. an instance of the `java.time.Year` class:
+To do so, starting from a `QueryParamDecoder[Int]`, we can map the decoded result in everything we need, i.e., an instance of the `java.time.Year` class:

 ```scala
 implicit val yearQueryParamDecoder: QueryParamDecoder[Year] =
     QueryParamDecoder[Int].map(Year.of)
 ```

-As the matchers access decoders using the type classes pattern, our custom decoder must be in the
-scope of the matcher as an `implicit` value.
-Indeed, decoders define the companion object
-`QueryParamDecoder` that lets the matchers summoning the right instance of the type class:
+As the matcher types access decoders using the type classes pattern, our custom decoder must be in the scope of the matcher as an `implicit` value.
+Indeed, decoders define the companion object `QueryParamDecoder` that lets the matcher types summoning the proper instance of the type class:

 ```scala
 object QueryParamDecoder {